scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Note:** This section only discusses SCION control plane- and routing-specific security considerations.
 For security considerations related to the SCION control-plane PKI, see {{I-D.scion-cppki}}. {{I-D.scion-dp}} includes security considerations that concern the SCION data plane and data forwarding.

+## New section

+Another possible attack is when a core AS stops propagating PCBs, thus frustrating the discovery of new paths.
+In this case, downstream ASes will notice that PCBs are no longer being propagated, but all previously discovered (and still valid) paths are still usable for data-plane forwarding until they expire.

+Perhaps a more stealthy kill switch would be to shut down control services in victim ASes.
+An adversarial entity controlling an ISD (e.g., a government) might compel core and non-core ASes to stop replying to path requests.
+Alternatively, the compelled ASes might return only a subset of all available paths.
+If this attack were used in conjunction with blackholing, where traffic is redirected to a non-existent resource, senders in the ISD would have difficulty getting traffic out of the ISD.
+In SCION, however, existing paths can continue to be used in the data plane as long as the traversed ASes allow the forwarding.

 ## Path Hijacking through Interposition {#path-hijack}

 To attract traffic and to include its own AS in segments and paths, an adversary might try to manipulate the beaconing process.
 There are several imaginable options for a malicious AS M to do this: